Walk with me

 Meanwhile, in the neighbourhood

 A socially-engaged resident who sees gentrification changing their neighbourhood.
 That, in short, is the profile of Alexandre Furtado Melville.
 He is in his thirties, grew up in Cape Verde and lived in and around the outskirts of Rotterdam until the age of 22 – after which he moved to Zuid.
-He started but never finished majoring in Consultancy at the EUR, but still ended up consulting on social issues: as an art director, fotographer, writer and designer.
+He started but never finished majoring in Consultancy at the EUR, but still ended up consulting on social issues: as an art director, photographer, writer and designer.
 ‘Call me a multidisciplinary researcher of the urban environment,’ he laughs.

 Furtado lives at the Kop van Zuid-Entrepot, one of the ten neighbourhood that the municipality is determined to get popularised – with people like Furtado himself.
 ‘Yes, I’m one of those broad shoulders – even if my income doesn’t reflect that,’ he adds.
 Furtado works for Gemaal op Zuid, a cultural meeting spot at the Afrikaander square.
 There he gets to experience first hand the widening gap between the worlds of the rich and the poor.
 ‘Take, for example, all the new houses and towers rising out of the nearby Katendrecht.
-You can already tell by the way they’re making the commercials for these places that they’re meant for highly-educated people, all these images of hipster guys with mustaches.
+You can already tell by the way they’re making the commercials for these places that they’re meant for highly-educated people, all these images of hipster guys with moustaches.
 The people living in these neighbourhoods are on a completely different rung on the ladder.’

 In early July there was an informative evening on the renovation and new-build project Tweebosbuurt in the Afrikaander neighbourhood.
 At the end of this evening, many of the residents ended up at Furtado’s terrace of the Gemaal op Zuid, cursing the municipality and the housing corporation.
 ‘They already had complaints that have been ignored, and now they’re told to leave their homes.
 Some of them will be able to come back, but what will they be coming back to, and at what price?
 We have to get out and make ourselves scarce, that’s how people feel.’
 According to Furtado, it’s a certain lack of understanding and humanity that creates these situations.
 ‘As if new bricks make everything better.
 Someone has to stack those bricks, and it’s the workers ho work on these builds that are entirely disregarded.’